google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ### Override onBlocklyAction

 When the user hits **shift + T** and is in keyboard navigation mode we will get a 'topOfStack' action.
-We can now handle this action inside of our cursor by overriding `onBlocklyAction`.
+Override `onBlocklyAction` on our cursor to handle this action.
 Add the below code to the `custom_cursor.js` file.
 ```js
 CustomCursor.prototype.onBlocklyAction = function(action) {
   var handled = CustomCursor.superClass_.onBlocklyAction.call(this, action);